fortinet-fortisoar/solution-pack-stolen-credential-leading-to-data-exfiltration/README.md

 2. Playbook Collection(s)

     - 02 - Use Case - Stolen Credential Leading to Data Exfiltration (2):
-Following is a list of playbooks under “02 - Use Case - Stolen Credential Leading to Data Exfiltration”

     |**Playbook Name**|**Description**
     | :- | :- |